Custom Home Builders Mississauga

 - Radiant Heat.

-Hallways outlets near floor with led downward facing nightlights
+Hallways outlets near the floor with led downward-facing nightlights

 - Floor drain in the laundry room for easy clean up from muddy shoes.

 - Speakers in the ceiling in the bathroom and master as well as kitchen and dining room

 - Consider in-floor heating for the basement and garage.
 Geothermal for heating

 - Mudroom with a closet for all of the coats, jackets, etc